SEB-Core/mongoose-recipes/README.md

 <br>

-In `recipeRouter.js`, we need to import our `Recipe` model because we'll need the recipe details when we edit:
+In `recipeRouter.js`, you need to import your `Recipe` model because you'll need the recipe details when you edit:

 ```js
 const Recipe = require('../models/Recipe.js')